ridvanaltun/eksi-sozluk/README.md

 # clone the repository
 git clone https://github.com/ridvanaltun/eksi-sozluk.git

-# go to the project and install depedencies
+# go to the project and install dependencies
 cd eksi-sozluk & npm i
 ```

 After these steps you can change the code.
-If you want test your changes; go to `__tests__` folder, find a proper test file or create one if necessary. if the test pass, ensure your code quality and write documantation.
+If you want test your changes; go to `__tests__` folder, find a proper test file or create one if necessary. if the test pass, ensure your code quality and write documentation.
 All after you are ready to send a PR.

 Check [scripts](#npm-scripts) section to learn how to run tests and linter (for [code quality](#code-quality)).